-Delhi court refuses to stay summons to Arvind Kejriwal in liquor policy case
+Delhi court grants bail to Chief Minister Arvind Kejriwal in ED case for skipping summons

-The Delhi chief minister was directed to approach the metropolitan magistrate with his request to be exempted from deposing before the Enforcement Directorate.
+The Aam Aadmi Party leader’s revision petitions against the summons will be heard next on March 30.

-A Delhi court on Friday refused to stay two summons issued to Delhi Chief Minister Arvind Kejriwal by a magisterial court on a complaint by the Enforcement Directorate in connection with allegations of money laundering in the Delhi liquor policy case, reported Live Law.
+A Delhi court on Saturday granted bail to Delhi Chief Minister Arvind Kejriwal on a complaint filed by the Enforcement Directorate after the Aam Aadmi Party leader skipped multiple summons issued to him in connection with the Delhi liquor policy case, reported The Hindu.

+The Aam Aadmi Party leader physically appeared before the Rouse Avenue Court on Saturday as instructed by the court on two occassions.

+A day earlier, the court had refused to stay two summons issued to Kejriwal by a magisterial court on March 7.
+Additional Chief Metropolitan Magistrate Divya Malhotra had directed the chief minister to be present in the court on Saturday.

-The central law enforcement agency had approached the Rouse Avenue Court claiming that the Aam Aadmi Party leader had not appeared before it for questioning despite eight summons issued to him since November 2.
+The Enforcement Directorate had approached the Rouse Avenue Court claiming that the Aam Aadmi Party leader had not appeared before it for questioning despite eight summons issued to him since November 2.

-On March 7, Additional Chief Metropolitan Magistrate Divya Malhotra had directed Kejriwal to be present in the court on March 16.

 The Aam Aadmi Party leader had sought an interim stay against the summons.
 However, Additional Sessions Judge Rakesh Syal on Friday directed Kejriwal to approach the metropolitan magistrate with his request for an exemption from deposing before the Enforcement Directorate.

-Syal also directed the Aadmi Party leader to appear physically in court on Saturday.
 Kejriwal’s revision petitions against the summons will be heard next on March 30.

+On Saturday, the additional chief metropolitan magistrate asked Kejriwal to furnish a personal bond of ₹ 15,000 and a security bond of ₹1 lakh for his release on bail, Live Law reported.

+The next hearing of the case has been listed for April 1.

 The Aam Aadmi Party leader was summoned by the Enforcement Directorate on February 27 for the eighth time and asked to appear before it on March 4, which he failed to do.
 He had skipped the agency’s seventh summons on February 26.
 Kejriwal and the Aam Aadmi Party have said that the summons are “illegal” and “politically motivated”.